-Title: CAADP: Agricultural Technical Vocational Education and Training (ATVET) for Women in Africa
+Title: SIFA: Agricultural Technical Vocational Education and Training for Women (ATVET4W) in Africa

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: Member States of the African Union; Based in South Africa

 Agriculture is one of the main drivers of development in Africa, generating around 32 per cent of the continent’s GDP.
 Women are a key asset in agricultural production, processing and trade, producing around 80 per cent of food and making up almost 50 per cent of the workforce.

 However, sociocultural barriers often make it difficult for women to access important knowledge and training opportunities.
 As a result, they cannot fully realise their potential and therefore can neither increase their employment and income nor boost agricultural productivity and profitability.